cocos-creator/docs-3d-deprecated/en/editor/preview/browser.md

 ### Examples of Use

-The code of this example is stored in the [test-case-3d](https://github.com/cocos-creator/test-cases-3d).
+Code of this example is stored in the [test-case-3d](https://github.com/cocos-creator/test-cases-3d).

 1. **Get lasted preview template**